 Language Buddies

-The Language Buddies is a program that matches Wes students, faculty, or staff members with one another to practice their language skills over academic breaks through a series of self-paced, online conversational activities.
+The Language Buddies is a program that matches Wes students, faculty, staff members, or alumni with one another to practice their language skills over academic breaks through a series of self-paced, online conversational activities.

 This initiative was first launched as the "Winter Language Buddies" in December 2020 and has run successfully every Winter and Summer break since.
 This program is a great way to: